nickpunt/NightNight/README.md

 The hope is that web apps will eventually get around to adding their own dark mode theme.
 If/when that happens, this tool is no longer really useful except if you want to have finer control over their colors.
 Once web apps like GSuite, Coda, Airtable, and Github add dark mode, I'll stop maintaining this repo.

 ## Issues
+### Google Docs
-* Google Docs: Icons are unfortunately rather dark, due to PNG colors
+* Icons dark due to PNG colors
-* Google Docs: Non-default font colors likely won't work
+* Non-default font colors likely won't work
-* Google Docs: Font colors do not work in menus
+* Misspelling underlines text selection
+* Menu white top